shibo0/cifar10_PyTorch/README.md

 ### This is the PyTorch implementation of the CIFAR10 dataset

 > Including model: LeNet, VGGNet, GoogleNet, ResNet, ShuffleNet, SENet, DenseNet...
-The model code is available in the `model` folder
+The model code is available in the `models` folder

 ### Environment Configuration
 ```